 The Great Barrier Reef is one of the best dive sites in the world.
-Running up and down Queensland’s east coast in Australia, there are tons of fish to see as well as beautiful, vibrant coral dotting.
-I was excited to use my newly acquired dive skills and dive this reef.
+Running up and down Queensland’s east coast in Australia, there are tons of fish to see as well as beautiful, vibrant coral.
+I was excited to use my newly acquired dive skills and dive the Great Barrier Reef while I was in Cairns.
 You always hear how great it is and I wanted to see it first hand.
-While diving, I got to see a shark, turtle, a ray, and a large fish take a poop right next to me.
-It was all an interesting experience:

 Tips for Diving the Great Barrier Reef

 - Make sure you go with a company that has many dive permits.
 That allows them to choose the best dive site based on the same conditions and change reefs if one might be too popular.

 - Though Cairns is the most popular jumping off spot, leaving from Port Douglas, Townsville, or Cape York will get you to much less touristy parts of the reef that are better preserved.

 - Even if you don’t want to dive, most dive trips will let you join and snorkel the reef.